-All the other conditional vectors vanish reflecting the fact that for the considered composed system the probability of detection of three or more photons is equal to zero.
-We can give an intuitive physical interpretation to the conditional vectors for the two-level atom.
-For example, from (\ref{alpha0}) and (\ref{beta0}) follows that if the atom was initially in the excited state and we did not observe any count up to $t$ it means that the atom has not met the qubit prepared in the excited state yet (the photon appears in the future) and the atom has stayed in the excited state up to $t$.
-If the atom is initially in the ground state it is possible that we do not observe any count up to $t$ because the atom has not met the input photon yet or it has already met this photon, absorbed it and stayed in the excited state up to $t$.
-If we observed a photon on the right side at time $t^{\prime}$ and no other photons from $0$ to $t$ we deal with the following possibilities. \begin{itemize} \item the atom has not met the input photon and we observed a photon emitted by the atom (see (\ref{convec9a}) and (\ref{alpha1})), \item we observed directly the photon going from the left or the atom had absorbed the input photon before $t^{\prime}$ and then emitted it at $t^{\prime}$, or the atom emitted a photon at $t^{\prime}$, then absorbed the input photon and has stayed in the excited state up to $t$ (see (\ref{convec9b}) and \ref{beta1}). \end{itemize} In a similar way one can characterize all the other quantum trajectories.
+One can easily give an intuitive physical interpretation of the conditional vectors for the two-level atom.
+For example, from (\ref{convec8a}) and (\ref{convec8b}) it follows that if the atom was initially in the excited state and we did not observe any count up to $t$ it means that the atom has not met the qubit prepared in the excited state yet (the photon appears in the future) and the atom has stayed in the excited state up to $t$.
+If the atom is initially in the ground state it is possible that we do not observe any count up to $t$ because the atom has not met the input photon yet or it has already met this photon, absorbed it, and stayed in the excited state up to $t$.
+If we observed a photon on the right side at time $t^{\prime}$ and no other photons from $0$ to $t$ we deal with the following possibilities: \begin{itemize} \item the atom has not met the input photon yet and we observed a photon emitted by the atom (see (\ref{convec9a})), \item we observed directly the photon coming from the left or the atom had absorbed the input photon before $t^{\prime}$ and then emitted it at $t^{\prime}$, or the atom emitted a photon at $t^{\prime}$, then absorbed the input photon and has stayed in the excited state up to $t$ (see (\ref{convec9b})). \end{itemize} In a similar way one can easily characterize all the other conditional vectors defining quantum trajectories.

-Now by making use of (\ref{alpha0}) and (\ref{beta0}) we derive the formula for the probability of not detecting any photon up to $t$:
+Now by making use of (\ref{convec8a}), (\ref{convec8b}), and (\ref{zerocounts}) we derive the formula for the probability of not detecting any photon up to $t$: